KayvanShah1/VirtuTA/README.md

    conda activate gemini
    ```

-5. **Update the environment**: If you already have a Conda environment cretaed updated it using the command below have the new dependencies installed
+5. **Update the environment**: If you already have a Conda environment created, updated it using the command below and have the new dependencies installed
    ```bash
    conda env update --file env.yml --prune
    ```